 Food Protection Program

 - Staff will no longer use the inspection report that utilized a scoring system.
-The new FDA-based inspection form will be used which does not provide numerical score, but has violations categorized according to the risk potential for causing foodborne illness.
+The new FDA-based inspection form will be used which does not provide a numerical score but has violations categorized according to the risk potential for causing foodborne illness.

 - The Rating program has been suspended at this time.
 Instead, a NOTICE informing customers that inspection reports are available for viewing upon request must be posted in the same visible location where the Rating was.
 This NOTICE (image above) contains a QR Code linking to the Health Department Search Inspections website.